is popcorn keto

 5. Homemade Cheese Chips

 Cheez-It fans, this one's for you.
-Homemade cheese chips are super easy to make, and they make a fantastic keto snack.
+Homemade cheese chips are super easy to make, and they make a fantastic alternative to keto popcorn.
 Plus, you can easily make variety packs with whatever cheeses you like!

-How to Make the Healthiest (and Tastiest) Low-Carb Popcorn at Home
+How to Make the Healthiest (and Tastiest) Keto Popcorn at Home

 If you want to whip up a snack for friends or family at home and keep it healthy, here's the way to do that.